The Future of the CAA

-That is where CAA 2017 enters the picture.
-CAA 2017 stands for an ongoing multi-year effort that started with a broad theme Task Force report, followed by a detailed strategic plan prepared over many months last year.
-Now a thorough consultation phase is on-going, as the vision of the CAA in 2017 is discussed in a collaborative environment to ensure all areas will partner and benefit.
+That is where the CAA Strategic Plan enters the picture.
+An ongoing multi-year effort that started with a broad theme Task Force report, followed by a detailed strategic plan and consultation phase, the vision of the CAA has been discussed in a collaborative environment to ensure all areas will partner and benefit.

 Brian Krisberg ‘81CC, ‘84LAW

 Co-Chair, CAA 2017